Sistine Chapel and main galleries (Candelabras, Tapestries and Geographical maps.)

 For larger parties: please apply to email

-Entrance fee: 28 euro per person.
+Entrance fee: from 28 euro per person.
 (Please book at your earliest convenience).

 We will take care of reserving admission to Vatican Museums for you but we need to book at least 15 days in advance!

 Due to security checks there might be slowdowns at the entrances of the monuments, for the same reason back-packs and big bags are not allowed.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.